 These developments and structures pose the question of how resilient and effective counter movements are.
 We have invited civil society actors for a series of online exchanges with the aim to strengthen ties between anti-right-wing actors in the Nordics and Germany and in the long-term establish a Nordic-German expert network.
 We want to create awareness for action that can support and strengthen these important organizations' work.
 The content will be summarized in a written briefing with political recommendations.

-3) Online hate and networking - and what to do about it
+Online hate – and what to do about it

 For further questions, contact: